diyaj02/Spam-message-classifier/README.md

 4. **Evaluation**
    - The dataset is split into training and testing sets (80% / 20%).
-   - The model achieves approximately **98–99% accuracy** on test data.
+   - The model achieves approximately **90% classification accuracy** on test data.

 5. **Prediction**
    - Users can enter custom messages via the command line.